-EMBL Australia is finding the secrets of cancer and the immune system hiding in the numbers
+Australian and European researchers are finding the secrets of cancer and the immune system hiding in the numbers.

 From his lab at the South Australian Health and Medical Research Institute (SAHMRI), Irish-born researcher David Lynn is combining computational and big data analysis with experimental approaches to unpicking biological networks at the molecular level.

 David leads a group of eight scientists who cover a lot of ground.
 One project revolves around understanding how gut bacteria affect the broader immune system: in particular, how giving antibiotics to infants can knock those bacteria around, which in turn can change how well the infants respond to vaccinations.